View: The terror of life in Venezuela explainedComments

-By Camille Bello – freelance writer, journalist and translator
+By Camille Bello – Venezuelan journalist

-‘Fatherland, Socialism or Death’, the motto of Venezuela’s Bolivarian revolution was first pronounced in Cuba by Fidel Castro, then by Chávez, and repeated today by Venezuela’s president Nicolas Maduro.
+‘Fatherland, Socialism or Death’, the motto of Venezuela’s Bolivarian revolution was first pronounced in Cuba by Fidel Castro, then by Chávez, and repeated today by Venezuela’s President Nicolas Maduro.
 The ideology behind these three words have been taking lives since 1999, and today determine who is potentially in the line of fire.
 To the regime, you are either a socialist or you are dead.
 In fact, Maduro reaffirmed his position last week: “If Venezuela was plunged into chaos and violence and the Bolivarian Revolution destroyed, we would go to combat.
 We would never give up, and what we were not able to do with votes, we would do with weapons, we would liberate the fatherland with weapons.”

 But what did we do to deserve this?
 Well, Chávez marked the end to a two party system that governed Venezuela since 1958.
-These political parties, Chávez insisted, only favored the interests of the Venezuelan oligarchy.
+These political parties, Chávez insisted, only favoured the interests of the Venezuelan oligarchy.
 Chávez’s name was first heard when, in 1992, as an active duty Lieutenant Colonel, he attempted to overthrow a legitimate government in a classical military ‘coup’ against the then President Carlos Andrés Pérez, which ended with 105 casualties and Chávez behind bars for treason.
 Five years later, a political deal would see him pardoned and start a formal candidature for the presidency.
 Chávez won the election in 1998 with 80% approval and so began an administration “from the people and for the people”.

 Those years coincided with the highest oil prices in history: Chávez was now at the helm of a country with the biggest oil reserves in the world, the 8th largest oil producer, and the 4th largest exporter.
 He wanted to share oil revenues with “the people”, so his social reconstruction would take away the wealth from the rich (what he called the oligarchy) and would redistribute it to ‘el pueblo’ through social programs.
 It can be said that Chávez brought “the poor” (often confused with “the people”) at the forefront of the public discussion in a country where 43% of the population live in poverty.
 Pointing the spotlight on this forgotten part of the population, was Presidents Chávez’s most important political weapon and what guided his entire administration.
 Chávez managed to re-write the Constitution allowing him to control the three branches of government.
 He succeeded in having the majority in the assembly giving him the power to implement laws by command, like when he allowed himself uninterrupted reelections.

 He also created a fourth branch with the purpose of supervising the national elections, strategically implemented to control the results.
 Ultimately, Chávez instated a new management in the Supreme Court, National Assembly, diplomatic corps and after his third year in power censured the press almost entirely.
-His government favored an extensive nationalization and expropriation plan for the main sectors of the Venezuelan economy: oil, electricity, steel, telecommunications, food production, gold, paper and cement.
+His government favoured an extensive nationalization and expropriation plan for the main sectors of the Venezuelan economy: oil, electricity, steel, telecommunications, food production, gold, paper and cement.
 ‘Gestión en Rojo’, a review of 16 state-run companies done by members of the Institute of Higher Administration Studies, or IESA, in Caracas, revealed that all of them “were producing well below goals or production capacity”.

 High oil prices drove Venezuela’s oil dependency from 77% of its total exports in 1998 to 96% in 2011.
 Today the Venezuelan economy relies almost entirely on its oil production.
 The management of these resources is in the hands of those who did not show disapproval to the regime.
 In 2003 more than 18 thousand highly-qualified employees were fired from PDVSA (Petroleum of Venezuela) for going on strike and showing their discontent.
 Chavez declared it “dereliction of duty” since oil revenue was in the government’s hands.